Create a custom proxy page for the cross-domain library in SharePoint

 To create a SharePoint webpage that uses the cross-domain library

-Right-click the SharePoint Add-in project, and choose Add > New Item > Office/SharePoint > Module.
+Right-click the SharePoint Add-in project, and select Add > New Item > Office/SharePoint > Module.

-Name the module Pages, and then choose Add.
+Name the module Pages, and then select Add.

-Right-click the Pages folder and choose Add > New Item> Office/SharePoint > Page.
+Right-click the Pages folder, and then select Add > New Item > Office/SharePoint > Page.

-Name the page Home.aspx and then choose Add.
+Name the page Home.aspx, and then select Add.

-Open the Home.aspx page if it isn't opened automatically.
+Open the Home.aspx page if it doesn't open automatically.

 Copy the following code and paste it in the PlaceHolderMain content tag.